nelsons-mph/pr-best-practices/README.md

 # Best Practices for PR
 1. Give a proper commit message label that is self-descriptive of the code change/commit
-2. Advisable to include a detailed message of the the commit - code change details make use of PR templates, JIRA story references
+2. Advisable to include a detailed message of the commit - code change details make use of PR templates, JIRA story references
-3. Include Design Artifacts (Design Documents, OAS, Postman collections etc) for a code review.
+3. Include Design Artifacts (Design Documents, OAS, Postman collections, etc) for a code review.
 Either attach them to the PR or provide links/references to the documents.
 4. Add Reviewer(s)
 5. Add Assignees or add yourself
 6. Add labels [see Using Labels Section below](#using-labels)
 ![image](https://user-images.githubusercontent.com/62734192/201747465-26e3e054-5be5-4169-8063-b42a69529c8f.png)

 <br> Nit :
- - Update `README.MD` with Project information so that it serves as AIO document for the service.
+ - Update `README.MD` with Project information so that it serves as an All-In-One document for the service.
  - Add Gitmojis to code commit labels to make them look uber cool ;)

 # Using Labels
- - Why to use? - Labels are cool, colorful but most importantly they act like indexes to filter our PRs easily.
+ - Why to use? - Labels are cool, and colorful but most importantly they act like indexes to filter our PRs easily.
  - How to use? - Create a new label from the `Labels` section when you raise a PR.
 Once created, this label will be available for the subsequent PRs.
    By default, GitHub will suggest labels but creating custom labels helps us much more.
 To create a label:
      <br> - Type the label name and wait for GitHub to show the `Create new label <label_name>`
      <br> ![image](https://user-images.githubusercontent.com/62734192/201746627-884d097b-0802-43e6-8625-3408999a24cc.png)
-     <br> - Add a decription to the label and use common color codes for label.
+     <br> - Add a description to the label and use common color codes for the label.
 Use the Hex code option to use a single color code and do not use random colors.
-For example : dev (red) -> qa (yellow) -> prod (green)
+For example: dev (red) -> qa (yellow) -> prod (green)
      ![image](https://user-images.githubusercontent.com/62734192/201746857-2e0ed8a3-73f8-4f8d-8654-6da3c271261f.png)

  - Best practices:
    - Add User Story as labels
-   - Add common labels across repos like : `dev` , `qa`, `prod`, `reverse-merge`
+   - Add common labels across repos like: `dev`, `qa`, `prod`, `reverse-merge`
    - Follow single color code for common projects, user stories
 <br>[Back Top &uarr;](#index)